caocmai/Renting-Out-Space-V2/README.md

 ### Installing

-Project code can be view by cloneing or forking then opened with any IDE
+Project code can be view by cloneing or forking then open with any IDE

+To run project run in terminal
+'''
+python3 manage.py runserver
+'''

 ## Deployment

 Project can be accessed at https://renting-out-space-new.herokuapp.com/

 ## Built With